Speeding up first ICR operation by predownloading models

 NutrientExceptionfor vision processing failures, including model download errors, processing failures, or configuration issues. - The context manager ensures proper resource cleanup when processing completes or exceptions occur.

-You can download this ready-to-use sample package, fully configured to help you integrate warmup into your application startup.
+Download this ready-to-use sample package to integrate warmup into application startup.